-Several different globally biased (\texttt{Gb-}) versions of \direct-type algorithms were introduced and investigated~\cite{Paulavicius2014:jogo,Paulavicius2019:eswa}.
-Proposed approaches are primarily oriented for solving multidimensional optimization problems and contain a phase that constrains itself to large subregions.
+Several globally biased (\texttt{Gb-}) versions of \direct-type algorithms were introduced and investigated~\cite{Paulavicius2014:jogo,Paulavicius2019:eswa}.
+Proposed approaches are primarily oriented for solving extremely difficult global optimization problems and contain a phase that constrains itself to large subregions.
 The introduced step performs until a sufficient number of divisions of hyper-rectangles near the current best point is done.
 Once those subdivisions around the current best minima point are performed, the neighborhood contains only small measure hyper-rectangles and all larger ones located far away from it.
 Therefore, the two-phase strategy makes the \direct-type algorithms examine larger hyper-rectangles and return to the general phase only when an improved minimum is obtained.
-Within this toolbox, the proposed globally biased strategy is combined with \glbsolve, \birect, \disimplc, and \disimplv{} algorithmic frameworks.
+The proposed globally biased strategy is combined with \glbsolve, \birect, \disimplc, and \disimplv{} algorithmic frameworks within our \toolbox{} toolbox.

 Finally, three different hybridized \direct-type algorithms are proposed (\directrev~\cite{Jones2001}, \dirmin~\cite{Liuzzi2010}, \birmin~\cite{Paulavicius2019:eswa}).
 In our implementation, all algorithms are combined with the same local search routine -- \textit{fmincon}.
-The \dirmin{} algorithm suggested running a local search starting from the midpoint of every potentially optimal rectangle.
-However, such an approach likely generates more local searches than necessary, as many of the starting points will converge to the same local optimum.
+The \dirmin{} algorithm suggests running a local search starting from the midpoint of every POH.
+However, such an approach likely generates more local searches than necessary, as many start points will converge to the same local optimum.
 The other authors of the \directrev{} and \birmin{} algorithms tried to minimize the usage of local searches.
 They suggested using \textit{fmincon} only when some improvement in the best current solution is obtained.
-The authors in the \cite{Jones2001} additionally incorporated the following two enhancements.
+The authors in \cite{Jones2001} additionally incorporated the following two enhancements.
 First, in the \directrev{} algorithm, selected hyper-rectangles are trisected only on one longest side.
-Second, only one POH is selected if several equally good exist (the same diameter and objective values) in \cref{def:potOptRect}.
+Second, only one POH is selected if several equally good exist (the same measure and objective values) in \cref{def:potOptRect}.
 We have applied the same rule from \cite{Stripinis2018a} to determine which hyper-rectangle to select from several ones when needed.